ClaraUktar/hpi-ii-project-2022/README.md

 A `Patent` object is subsequently created based on the corresponding [protobuf schema](./proto/bakdata/corporate/v1/patent.proto) and its fields are filled with the extracted data from the website (see `EpoParser`).
 The crawler then serializes the `Patent` object to bytes so that Kafka can read it and produces it to the `patent-events` topic (see `EpoProducer`).
 After that, it increments the `epo_id` value and sends another GET request.
 This process continues until either the weekly quota limit of the EPO API is reached or the maximum `epo_id` (EP9999999) is passed.

+### ES Dump Crawler

+The ES dump crawler fetches EPO data from a ElasticSearch dump file created using [elasticdump](https://github.com/elasticsearch-dump/elasticsearch-dump) and produces the entries to the `patents` topic in Kafka.

 ### Kafka Connect

 [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) is a tool to move large data sets into